-To activate this feature, select "On" or "Data" from the dropdown list under the DHCP Automatic Contexts section.
-The DHCP address range is configured on the IP Address/DHCP Settings Page.
-The APN will be the default APN configured on the Manage APNs Page.
+To activate this feature, select "On" or "Data" from the drop down list under the DHCP Automatic Contexts section.
+The DHCP address range is configured on the IP Address/DHCP Settings page.
+The APN will be the default APN configured on the Manage APNs page.

-Once you hit "Update Static Settings" you will get a pop-up message saying that the ACA settings were updated successfully and for the changes to take effect you will have to reboot the terminal.
+Once you hit "Apply" you will get a pop-up message saying that the ACA settings were updated successfully and to take effect you will have to reboot the terminal.